Blog

 Refined carbs

-Refined carbs, such as pasta, white rice, bread, and other carb-rich foods, can cause a quick and significant increase in blood sugar, which can lead to increased inflammation.
+Refined carbs, such as pasta, white rice, and white bread, cause a rapid increase in blood sugar, which can lead to increased systemic inflammation.

-How to limit: Increase consumption of omega-3s by eating fatty fish like salmon or mackerel, walnuts, flaxseeds, and chia seeds.
-Limit the use of vegetable oils and choose healthier oils like olive or avocado oil.
+How to limit: Increase omega-3s via fatty fish, walnuts, flaxseeds, and chia seeds.
+Limit vegetable oils and choose olive or avocado oil instead.

 Fried foods

-Fried foods are often high in trans fats and advanced glycation end products (AGEs), which can trigger and worsen inflammation.
+Fried foods are often high in trans fats and advanced glycation end products (AGEs), both of which are known to trigger inflammation.

-How to limit: Limit consumption of fried foods and choose healthier cooking methods like baking, grilling, or sautéing.
+How to limit: Limit fried food intake; prioritize healthier cooking methods like baking, grilling, or air-frying.

 Alcohol

-Alcohol consumption has been linked to increased inflammation, particularly in the gut.
+Alcohol consumption has been linked to increased inflammation, particularly within the gut microbiome.

 Dairy